 Tower of Babel and scattering

-Jared’s people are spared when the Lord confounds languages at Babel; the brother of Jared is chastened for not calling upon the Lord.
+Jared’s people are spared when the Lord confounds languages at Babel; they cry unto the Lord and their language is not confounded (Ether 1).

 Story events in approximate chronological order (internal narrative dates and traditional approximations).
 Dates in the text are often partial or symbolic—this page is a reading aid, not a claim of historical precision.
 Use filters to narrow by event type or book; each card links to the reader at the closest available chapter in this dataset.